Pelagicore/qface/docs/grammar.rst

 A module consist of either one or more interfaces, structs and enums/flags.
 They can come in any number or combination.
 The interface is the only type which can contain operations and events.
 The struct is merely a container to transport structured data.
 An enum/flag allows the user to encode information used inside the struct or interface as datatype.

-The QDL does not allow to extend interfaces.
+The QFace does not allow to extend interfaces.
 It is by design kept simple.

-Below is an example of a QDL file.
+Below is an example of a QFace file.

 .. code-block:: js